conda/conda-build/docs/source/user-guide/environment-variables.rst

      - Inherited from your shell environment and augmented with ``$PREFIX/bin``.
    * - PREFIX
-     - Build prefix to which the build script should install.
+     - Host prefix to which the build script should install.
    * - PKG_BUILDNUM
      - Build number of the package being built.
    * - PKG_NAME